vitrivr/CineastUnityInterface/README.md

 This is in very early development.
 Do not use in production.

-**Warning: There are missing dependencies in the current project setup**.

 ## Features

 This is a Unity3d endpoint for vitrivr's Cineast RESTful API.